Not everyone can afford a private criminal lawyer.

 If your matter has already been to Court and you are unsure of the next Court date, ring and ask the Court Registry or ask Sydney Criminal Lawyers to do this on your behalf.

 Note: if you fail to appear in Court, your matter may be decided in your absence and/or a warrant may be issued for your arrest.

 How can Sydney Criminal Lawyers help me?

-If you are summoned or charged, you should contact Sydney Criminal Lawyers to assist you.
+If you are summoned or charged, you can contact Sydney Criminal Lawyers anytime for assistance